Rijk van Dijk

 Rijk van Dijk has done extensive research on the rise of Pentecostal movements in the urban areas of Malawi, Ghana and Botswana.
 He is the author of Young Malawian Puritans(Utrecht, ISOR Press, 1993) and has co-edited nine other books including The Quest for Fruition through Ngoma (Oxford, James Currey 2000) with Ria Reis and Marja Spierenburg, and Religion and AIDS Treatment in Africa.
 Saving Souls, Prolonging Lives(London, Ashgate Publ.
 2014) with Hansjoerg Dilger, Marian Burchardt and Thera Rasing.
 His current research deals with religious, in particular Pentecostal, engagement with the domains of relationships and sexuality in Botswana.
 A recently published article, entitled ‘The Tent versus Lobola; marriage, monetary intimacies and the new face of responsibility in Botswana’ (2017) deals with insights gained from his ongoing research.

-He is also the chair of the International Research Network on Religion and AIDS in Africa and is the co-founder and former editor-in-chief of the journal African Diaspora.
+He is also the co-founder and former editor-in-chief of the journal African Diaspora.
 A Journal of Transnational Africa in a Global World (published by Brill).

 Rijk van Dijk is a guest professor of the Centre of Excellence and the Ethnology-programme at the University of Konstanz, Germany.
 Here he is engaging with the study of Life Skills, Counselling and the Ethics of Responsibility by contributing his research on 'The Social Life of Responsibilization.
 Marriage as a "Life-Project" in Botswana'.

 - Lidmaatschap International Advisory Board van dit Journal